greenelab/BioBombe/1.initial-z-sweep/README.md

 **Figure 8.** The loss of validation sets at the end of training for 432 tied weight ADAGE models.

-It appears the models perform better without any induced sparsity
+It appears the models perform better without any induced sparsity.

 This analysis allowed us to select optimal models based on tested hyperparameters.
 For tied weights ADAGE, the optimal hyperparameters across dimensionality estimates are: